It can be easy to forget that where we keep our money has consequences far beyond our own saving and spending potential.

 As Britain’s biggest mutual, Nationwide says “the fact that we are owned by our members and run for their benefit, makes us fundamentally different from our big competitors.”

 The building society continues to offer a competitive package for those looking to switch their current account.
 Its FlexPlus current account comes with a £13 per month fee, but if you make use of the free insurance that comes with it (the travel, mobile and breakdown insurance could be worth more than £500 a year in total) it’s an attractive option.
-Just be sure to check the restrictions as, for example, Nationwide’s travel insurance will not cover cancellations due to the coronavirus pandemic unless it is for medical reasons.

 The Cumberland is a building society based in Cumbria.
 It offers current accounts, as well as mortgages and savings accounts, to customers living in Cumbria, South West Scotland, West Northumberland and North Lancashire.